Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 If you answer a question lamely, you get called out in front of everyone.

-“What would you do to increase diversity in the newsroom?”
+Them: “What will you do to increase diversity in the newsroom?”

 For 12 years, I advised the University Press, the student newspaper at Florida Atlantic University, and I mimicked The Alligator editor selection as best I could.